cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 If you already have a Murano account, you can get started.
 If not,
 <a class="btn orange" href="https://exosite.com/business/signup">Sign Up for Beta Access to Murano</a>.

+# Requirements

+## Hardware Setup

+No hardware is required to complete this guide.

+## Software Setup

+In order to complete this tutorial, you will need Git, node.js & npm, and Python & pip installed on your system.

+**NOTE:** This is a technical tutorial.
+You will need some familiarity with your operating system’s terminal.

 # CREATE A SOLUTION USING THE HOME AUTOMATION EXAMPLE